youkpan/hadan-fairseq/README.md

 Introduction

-This project using fairseq to train [word vectors]. and using this vectors to get detail of the sentence.
+This project using fairseq to train [sentence vectors]. and using this vectors to predict next sentence info vector

 We make a script to generate [sentence image], and use tensorflow to train the image to predict the info